B2B Intent data explained: Will your privacy remain intact?

 Responsible prospecting and general business practices protect your customers’ information and data.
 If that data is obtained in the wrong way from day one, what assurances do they have their data will be protected throughout your relationship?

 This ensures user trust and that consumer privacy is maintained at the highest level to meet B2B marketers’ needs worldwide.
 The only safe, legal, and responsible option for B2B Intent data is customer information collected in a way that offers valuable insights around the buying journey that sales teams need to secure those potentially fleeting relationships.
+Sourcing data this way adheres to current and expected future privacy laws, which is one reason Bombora is built for longevity with sustainability (and your privacy concerns) at the core.

 3. Engagement is scored against a historical baseline, with context